kevald1963/milestone-1-twptug-redesign/README.md

 ## UX

-[Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.]

 ### Website Audience

 This consists of public transport users, local group activists, Management Committee members, partner organisations, Media organisations, other UK community transport organisations, Nexus officials, and local councillors.

 ### User Stories

+User stories to be catered for in this release:
-- As a public transport user, I want to follow a link to find local transport information like timetables, fares, etc.
+- As a public transport user, I want to find local transport information like timetables, fares, ticket-types, etc.
-- As a non-activist (individual, journalist), I want to find out more information about the organisation and transport issues.
+- As a non-activist (member of the public, journalist, researcher, etc), I want to read information about the organisation and/or transport issues.
+- As a non-activist, I want to contact someone to ask further questions about the organisation and/or transport issues.
-- As an activist, I want to find out information about transport issues local group meetings, events, demonstrations, etc.
+- As an activist, I want to read information about transport issues local group meetings, events, demonstrations, etc.
-- As an official (councillor, bus company manager, etc), I want to find out information about Transport Forum meetings.
+- As an official (councillor, bus company manager, etc), I want to view information about Transport Forum meetings and other public events.
-- As an TWPTUG local group officer, I want to find reminders about local group meetings and Transport Forum meetings details.
+- As an official (councillor, bus company manager, etc), I want to contact someone to ask further questions about Transport Forum meetings and other public events.
-- As an TWPTUG Management Committee officer, I want to find reminders about Management Committee meetings details.

 ### Layouts

-These are stored in the __Project Documentation_ folder on GitHub.
-I drew out the Home page layout first, but I didn't stick to as it just didn't look right on the page.
-I changed the navigation menu from vertical to horizontal, but this altered everything else.
+The files shown below are stored in the __Project Documentation_ folder in the GitHub repository.
+The layout diagrams show both wide screen and mobile layouts.
+I drew out the Home page layout first, but I didn't stick to it as it didn't look right on the page.
 The later pages reflect the new design.
-The layout diagrams show both the wide screen and mobile layouts.
+Even then, I haven't followed the later designs to the letter, but repositioned elements according to what looked right in practice.
+I did not design layouts for the Acknowledgement page as it consisted only of a simple banner message and a Return button.
+Similarly for the 'Under construction' pages, as these were cloned from the Acknowledgement page, though styled with a different background colour.

 - Proposed menu and page structure.pdf
-- Home page layouts.pdf
+- Home page layouts.jpg
-- Group page layouts.pdf (This is a general template for the 5 Local Groups)
+- Group page layouts.jpg (This is a general template for the 5 Local Groups)
-- About page layouts.pdf
+- About page layouts.jpg
-- Acknowledgement layouts.pdf (Feedback page for submitted email forms)

 ## Features